-The investigation began when Dutch consumers complained about unusually high deposits and denied installment plans from service providers.
+The investigation began when the Dutch Data Protection Authority initiated a probe after receiving consumer complaints about credit checks that led to unexpectedly high deposits or credit denials.
 What they discovered was a complex web of data collection that affected millions of Dutch residents, raising serious questions about consent, transparency, and the scope of personal data processing in the credit reporting industry.

-This wasn't a simple oversight or technical error.
-The AP found that Experian collected data such as payment behavior, outstanding debts, and bankruptcy information to compile extensive databases containing details about millions of Dutch residents.
+This wasn’t a simple oversight or technical error.
+The AP found that Experian's data collection practices included improperly personal data collected, such as negative payment behavior, outstanding debts, and bankruptcies, to compile extensive databases containing details about millions of Dutch residents.
 The company then sold these credit assessments to telecom companies, energy suppliers, and online retailers, who used the information to make decisions about contract terms and deposit requirements.

-The violations were particularly concerning because consumers remained unaware that their personal information was being collected and used for credit scoring purposes.
-As AP chair Aleid Wolfsen explained, "Because people weren't aware of the credit check, they couldn't verify whether the information used was accurate."
+The violations were particularly concerning because Experian failed to adequately explain and inform customers about the collection and use of their personal data, violating transparency obligations under the GDPR.
+As AP chair Aleid Wolfsen explained, “Because people weren’t aware of the credit check, they couldn’t verify whether the information used was accurate.”

 The investigation process

-The Dutch Data Protection Authority launched its investigation after receiving multiple complaints from consumers who experienced unexpected financial barriers when dealing with service providers.
-These complaints revealed a pattern: individuals were facing higher deposits or being denied installment payment options without understanding why.
+The Dutch Data Protection Authority launched its investigation after receiving complaints from consumers about credit checks that led to unexpected high deposits or credit denials.
+Specifically, the AP initiated the investigation following consumer complaints that Experian’s credit checks resulted in individuals facing higher deposits or being denied installment payment options without understanding why.

-The AP's investigation traced these problems back to Experian's credit scoring system.
-Service providers were using Experian's assessments to evaluate customer risk, leading to less favorable terms for individuals with lower credit scores.
-But here's where it gets problematic—consumers had no idea these assessments were taking place.
+The AP’s investigation traced these problems back to Experian’s credit scoring system.
+Service providers were using Experian's credit scores to evaluate customer risk, and individuals with lower scores faced less favorable terms, such as higher interest rates or outright rejection of credit applications.
+But here’s where it gets problematic—consumers had no idea these assessments were taking place.

-The investigation revealed the scope of Experian's data collection operations.
+The investigation revealed the scope of Experian’s data collection operations.
 The company had built a massive database containing personal information about a vast number of Dutch residents, drawing from various sources both public and private.
-This database became the foundation for credit assessments that influenced everything from mobile phone contracts to energy supplier agreements.
+This database became the foundation for experian's credit scores and credit assessments that influenced everything from mobile phone contracts to energy supplier agreements.

 The Dutch Data Protection Authority identified several specific GDPR violations in Experian’s operations: